sflavelle/writing/Incompatible Time (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "People *here* don't do things like that."

 "True.
 Uhh... well...
-The main thing is Seaside is my home... or was."
+The thing is... like...
+Seaside is my home... or was."

 "Seaside?"

-"I refuse to call it Mafia Town."
+"I *refuse* to call it Mafia Town."
 She spat off into the distance.
 "But over the years, anyone who... who might have once called me family, or even just a friend, has taken off.
 I once had a roof over my head, a home, I didn't have to steal food..."

 Mu sighed, and looked down into her lap.
 "Seaside is a shell of what it once was.
 It's only gotten worse since the Mafia have taken over.
 And I can't really go anywhere else.
 That bird country won't accept non-bird migrants, Subcon is... well you know, and I may be pretty outspoken, but I don't have the lung capacity for the Alps."
 Glancing up to Hat Kid's face, she deeply sighed.
-"So please... if you don't really have a place for me, just... just say so.
-I don't think I could...
-I could take it if I just got strung along on a joke."
+"So please... if this is a joke, just... just say so."

+Hat Kid shook her head.
+"Not a joke.
+But, take your time and figure out what you want to do.
+I have a bit of time while I'm looking for someone."

+Mu slowly nodded. "...Okay.
+You're alright, kid."

+The other simply smiled.
+"Actually, I do need to ask you about them..."

+Mustache Girl raised an eyebrow.
+"Who's this?"

+"Well, from what I heard you managed to summon someone.
+Nobody knows who they are, and they're still running around here in Maf-- ...*Seaside*."

+Mu let her lips curl up into a small smile at the Kid's usage of the town name.
+But was confused as to who she meant.
+"Summon?
+I didn't summon any--"

+Suddenly her eyes snapped open as she realised who she might have meant.
+"WAIT, that guy?
+I thought he was stalking me for you!"

+"What?
+No!
+Stalking?"

+"Yeah!
+I always got that feeling of being watched around you, or that time I made it onto your ship!
+And it happened again in that throne room, and this time I found a guy hidden in some portal!"

+"You *what*?"
+Hat Kid's mouth dropped open slightly, and Mu could almost see the gears turning in her head.
+"I...
+I've had that same feeling ever since I arrived here.
+And this person was just watching us the whole time?"

+"Oh gosh, yeah.
+Sounds like it..."

+"...Are they here now?
+I don't... feel it."

+"No, me neither.
+Besides, I pulled them out of whatever thing made them invisible, and they seemed to be just... some guy."
+Mu glanced over at Hat Kid.
+"So you... rewinding time didn't send them home then?"

+"It seems that way, yeah."

+"...*Can* they be sent back?"

+Hat Kid sighed.
+"I... don't think so.
+Unless we could find whatever thing they came through, but... you said it was invisible?
+And whoeven knows if that portal exists anymore."

+Mu frowned.
+"So what do we do then?"